-On top of that, long runs of patch cable (the unbalanced 1/4″ tip-sleeve cable used to carry guitar signals) have significant capacitance that effectively filters out high-end.
+On top of that, long patch cable runs (the unbalanced 1/4″ tip-sleeve cable used to carry guitar signals) have significant capacitance that effectively filters out high-end.

 The result of all this is that guitars tend to have very little information in the high-end frequencies.

-Synthesizers, on the other hand, are typically designed to produce frequencies across the audible spectrum (20 Hz – 20 kHz) and even beyond this range.
+On the other hand, synthesizers are typically designed to produce frequencies across the audible spectrum (20 Hz – 20 kHz) and even beyond this range.

 When in doubt, listen to the change in tone with and without the pedal in-line after the synths and with the pedal engaged and disengaged after the synth.